Greenpoint Bioremediation Project

 The Greenpoint Bioremediation website can be found at: NewtownCreekAlliance.org/bioremediation

 The Greenpoint Bioremediation project continues to distribute its “Introduction to Urban Soil Bioremediation” citizen guide poster at all Newtown Creek Alliance events, and to a number of community partners including the Greenpoint schools and North Brooklyn Neighbors (formerly, Neighbors Allied for Good Growth).

 Photos: 1, 3-5 above by Mitch Waxman.

-- Installed a 55-gallon compost tea brewer at Java Street Community Garden and held four demonstration and distribution events.
-In total 165 gallons of compost tea was brewed and distributed.
+- Installed a 55-gallon compost tea brewer at Java Street Community Garden and held four demonstration and distribution events

-- Created “An Introduction to Urban Soil Bioremediation” poster that is available on the website and has been distributed in hardcopy in the community.
+- Created “An Introduction to Urban Soil Bioremediation” citizen guide poster, available on the website and distributed in hardcopy in the community